spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 extraction region offset in the cross-dispersion direction.
 For "cal" or "calints" products that have not been resampled, the extraction region will be curved to follow the calculated trace.
-If no `extract_width` has been provided, the shifted the extraction start and stop values will be used.
+If no `extract_width` has been provided, the shifted extraction start and stop values will be used.

 A more flexible way to specify the source extraction region is via the `src_coeff`